-- Assemblies: Thursday Day 4, Time: 9:00am 9:25am (Prep Year 2), 9:30am 10:00am (Year 3 - 6) Venue: Building C - Chapels: Thursday Day 9, Time: 9:00am 9:25am (Prep Year 2), 9:30am 10:00am (Year 3 6) Venue: Building C
+- Assemblies: Thursday (Day 4) 9:00am 9:30am in Building C - Chapels: Thursday (Day 9) 9:00am 9:30am in Building C

-Parent Volunteers
+Adult Volunteers

 We look forward to working with parents.
 If you are willing to spend some time in the classrooms to assist teachers, or in other parts of the school community please inform your child's homeroom teacher.
 When working in the classroom, all information about students should be kept private and confidential.
 All parent volunteers are required to attend compulsory sessions on how to help in the classroom.
-A Parent Volunteer Policy will be given to all parent volunteers prior to helping in the classrooms.
-Parent volunteers must sign and abide by the guidelines stated in the policy.
-The last page of the policy must be returned to the office with a photocopy of a current Working with Children Check (WWCC).
+An Adult Volunteer Policy will be given to all parent volunteers prior to helping in the classrooms.
+Adult volunteers must sign and abide by the guidelines stated in the policy.

-With volunteering for off school site activities such as excursions or camps, a current Working With Children Check will also be required.
-By volunteering for these types of activities you are indicating a willingness to actively participate and help in all components of the activities as required and directed by the teacher in charge.
+By volunteering in activities such as excursions or camps you are indicating a willingness to actively participate and help in all components of the activities as required and directed by the teacher in charge.

-Parent Volunteers are required to have attended the Parent Volunteers Workshop, provide their availability and sign in at reception every time they volunteer.
+Adult Volunteers are required to have attended an Adult Volunteers Session, completed the online induction including providing a current working with children's check and sign in at reception every time they volunteer.
 A name badge must be worn at all times.